-Students must be registered for classes to enroll in the insurance program.
+Students must be registered for classes (minimum of one credit hour) to enroll in the insurance program.

 Students who register for fall classes in April or May should be able to enroll in insurance by June.